t-beigbeder/otvl_cabri/doc/qref.md

     # Download reference dataset a previous
     $ cabri webapi fsy+http://remotehost:3000/home/guest/Downloads/linux-5.9@remote-sample

+NB: you have to use the same uid on the server than on the client, or else you would have to map the uids, not documented here.

 On the client side synchronize remote source with local target:

     $ mkdir copy-of-remote-v5.9